amaiasagasti/UrbanPleasantnessEventfulness/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To test the developed models for predicting the pleasantness (P) and eventfulness (E) values of an urban soundscape, two scripts have been implemented and are ready to run.
-These scripts simulate the functionality of an acoustic environment sensor by processing a WAV file containing an urban soundscape recording.
+These scripts simulate the functionality of an acoustic environment sensor by processing a WAV file of an urban soundscape recording.
 The simulation operates in "real time," where the audio file is read continuously, and every X seconds, the scripts output the predicted values of P and E. This setup allows for the real-time analysis and evaluation of the acoustic environment based on the provided recordings.

 The first script is ```src/scripts/sensor_simulate.py```.
 To run this script, the function ```play_audio()``` is called:
 ```